rakeshmenon/dom-compare/README.md

 ### Cli utility

-When installed globally with `npm install -g dom-compare` cli utility is available.
+When installed globally with `npm install -g domcompare` cli utility is available.
 See usage information and command-line options with `domcompare --help`

 You can try it on bundled samples: